Geordie (ballad): Scotland

 Till Enbrugh town shall see me.'

 Field recordings

 The earliest recording is a 1907 performance by Joseph Taylor, collected on wax cylinder by the musicologist Percy Grainger in that year.
 It was digitised by the British Library and made available online in 2018.
 Louisa "Louie" Hooper (1860–1946) of Langport, Somerset, England (sister of the folk singer Lucy White) sang a version in 1942 which Joan Baez based her popular version on.
 A version recorded by Keith Summers of the Nottinghamshire singer Alec Bloomfield singing "Young George Oxbury" in the British Library Sound Archive'.
 The traditional singer Harry Cox sang a complete version to Mervyn Plunkett c.1959 which is available on the Vaughan Williams Memorial Library website.
+The British folk singer Bob Buckle recorded it in 1975.
+This is now available on Amazon music.

 Alan Lomax recorded Kentucky singer Jean Ritchie singing a version of this song in 1949 in New York.

 A version in the "Carroll Mackenzie Collection", "Clare County Library" recorded from Mrs. Casey contains this verse: